akdon1198/Myportfolio/README.md

 # Technology Stack Used
-In this project we have used the following tech stack:
+In this project I have used the following tech stack:
 * React
 * CSS
 * JavaScript